bumbleblue/bees/README.md

-www.bumble.blue
+bees.bumble.blue

-The Bees' Knees are looking for leads on leads.
+The Bees' Knees are a barbershop quartet based in Berlin.

 Website build with [Solo](http://chibicode.github.io/solo).